eclipse td508 mk3

 The 8cm fibre glass cone is extremely lightweight and rigid, and along with the highly flexible rubber surround, produces an ability to start and stop that most other speakers can only dream about.
 This creates far better impact to the leading edge of notes, more accurate sustain and vibrato, better conveyance of texture in bass notes, and more accurate changes in pitch and note bending on strings.
 This all leads to a far more convincing and lifelike performance.

-They're ideal for hi-fi systems and as satellite speakers for home theatre systems.
+They're ideal for hi-fi systems and as satellite speakers for 5.1 or Dolby Atmos based home theatre systems.

 The TD508 Mk3 also benefit from the three point fixing adopted for the higher models in the range, decoupling the speaker from the table-top stand as much as possible.